Table of Contents

 Likewise, John presents Christ as the Creator of all things.
-And in John 1:14, he sets Him forth as the agent of divine kindness and grace for the restoration, or re-creation, of all things.
-Thus, from past eternal ages, Jesus was not an inactive being, but was actively and intimately allied with the Father in the creation and administration of “all things.”
+And in John 1:14, he sets Him forth as the agent of divine kindness for the re-creation, of all things.
+Thus, from past eternal ages, the Son of God was an active Being.
+He was actively and intimately allied with the Father in the creation and administration of “all things.”

-Not only are we created through the mediating ministry of God the Son, we are saved from death through Him.
-All things, both creation and salvation, and everything that is included in those terms, originates out from the Father through the intercession of Christ the Son.
-And because He is the Creator, He is able to make man “a new creature” and restore His divine image in him (2 Cor.
-5:17).
+Not only are we created through the mediating ministry of God the Son but we are saved from death through Him.
+All things, both creation and salvation, and everything that is included in those terms, originate out from the Father through the intercession of Christ the Son.
+And because He is the Creator, He is able to make man “a new creature” and restore His divine image in him (2 Corinthians 5:17).

-Therefore, all created things in this world owe their continuing existence and salvation to the Godhead that “worketh all in all” (1 Cor.
-12:6).
-“For of Him and through Him and to Him are all things, to whom be glory forever” (Rom.
-11:36).
+Therefore, all created things in this world owe their continuing existence and salvation to the Godhead that “worketh all in all” (1 Corinthians 12:6).
+“For of Him and through Him and to Him are all things, to whom be glory forever” (Romans 11:36).

 When we consider the greatness of God’s creation, the countless millions of heavenly bodies around God’s throne, not only do we have a greater idea of who God is; we are led to proclaim with David, “What is man that You are mindful of him, and the son of man that You visit him?”
-(Ps.
-8:4).
+(Psalm 8:4).
 And He invites man to become a partaker with Him in glory.
 “Behold, I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come in to him and dine with him, and he with Me” (Revelation 3:20).
 Through the study of the Bible and prayer, believers can learn of God’s love to man.

 In His service,